-Yet another item on my list which I am determined to complete, despite my fear of heights, zip wiring is synonymous with travelling experiences, especially in South East Asia.
-Charging through the air at about 85mph from a ridiculously high height with only a cable keeping you from falling is enough to get anyone’s adrenaline rushing.
+Zip wiring is synonymous with travelling experiences, especially in South East Asia.
+Charging through the air at around 85mph from a ridiculously high height with only a cable keeping you from falling is enough to get anyone’s adrenaline rushing.
 Not all zip wires are based on speed however, as some will take you through jungles and across beautiful mountain tops.
 Below I have listed what I believe are the world’s greatest Zip Wires.

 Gwynedd, North Wales

-The new zip wire in Wales can stake the claim as the longest zip wire in Europe.
+The new zip wire in Wales can stake the claim as the fastest zip wire in the world, going at speeds of over 100mph.
 The action was undoubtedly a move to increase tourism in the area, however it works for me as I am determined to visit an area I had not previously heard of.
 The ride goes across a quarry as the final stage on a 2 hour tour of the area.

 Icy Straight Point, Alaska